awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

-# CodeStarSourceConnection<a name="action-reference-CodestarConnectionSource"></a>
+# CodeStarSourceConnection for Bitbucket, GitHub, and GitHub Enterprise Server actions<a name="action-reference-CodestarConnectionSource"></a>

 Triggers a pipeline when a new commit is made on a third\-party source code repository\.
 The source action retrieves code changes when a pipeline is manually run or when a webhook event is sent from the source provider\.

 **Note**
-This feature is not available in the Asia Pacific \(Hong Kong\) Region\.
+This feature is not available in the Asia Pacific \(Hong Kong\) or Europe \(Milan\) Region\.
 To use other source actions available in that Region, see [Source action integrations](integrations-action-type.md#integrations-source)\.

 Connections can associate your AWS resources with the following third\-party repositories:
 + Bitbucket \(through the **Bitbucket** provider option in the CodePipeline console\)
 + GitHub and GitHub Enterprise Cloud \(through the **GitHub \(Version 2\)** provider option in the CodePipeline console\)
 + GitHub Enterprise Server \(through the **GitHub Enterprise Server** provider option in the CodePipeline console\)

+**Note**
+Each connection supports all of the repositories you have with that provider\.
+You only need to create a new connection for each provider type\.

 After a code change is detected, you have the following options for passing the code to subsequent actions:
 + Default: Like other existing CodePipeline source actions, `CodeStarSourceConnection` can output a ZIP file with a shallow copy of your commit\.